miyamok/reentrancy/README.md

 # Formal verification

 As a case study, we apply formal verification in order to detect the reentrancy vulnerability of the jar contract.
-We manually formalized a model of the jar contract, and use it to find a possible reentrancy which causes a change of persistent data, such as state variables of the contract and asset balances.
-The safety property to check is that the change of asset balance is deterministic.
-In case there is a non-determinism, we get an evidence showing a violation of the safety property.
+We manually formalized a model of the jar contract, and use it to find a possible reentrancy which causes an unexpected change of persistent data, such as state variables of the contract and its asset balance of the native cryptocurrency.
+The safety property to check is that any change of persistent data is deterministic, namely, the execution results are independent from unknown external contracts.
+In case the security property is violated, we get an evidence showing how it happens.

-The solc compiler has rich features of formal verifications due to model checking as well as SMT solving.
-In order to make use of these solc features for detecting a reentrancy vulnerability, a programmer is required to put assertions properly, and that means one should know about security.
+The solc compiler has rich features of formal verifications.
+In order to make use of these solc features for detecting a reentrancy vulnerability, a programmer is required to put assertions properly, which has to be based on security knowledges.
 Our case study of formal verification indeed works to the above shown vulnerable smart contract without any modification of the solidity code, namely, a programmer is required neither to know about security nor to put additional assertions for reentrancy analysis.

 <!-- A current drawback in comparison to existing solc formal verification is that our method may issue too many warnings, those are a kind of false positives.
 It is not possible to automatically determine what kind of reentrancy should be accepted and what should not be, so we would like to leave this problem for future work.
 Currently the logical model of our smart contract for formal verification is manually implemented.
 The automatic model construction, that solc does for (almost) arbitrary solidity code, is missing in our side, and left for future work, too. -->
 ## Reentrancy analysis

-We practice formal verification by means of SMT solver concerning this security problem.
+We practice formal verification by means of SMT solver Microsoft's Z3, and we use SMTLIB2 for SMT modeling.
+The following codes are used.

 - Solidity code of the vulnerable smart contract ([Jar.sol](Solidity/Jar.sol))
 - Solidity code of the attacker smart contract ([Attacker.sol](Solidity/Attacker.sol))